Today, I’m going to tell you a story about why I could have been a passionate brand advocate for a local arcade.

 You just need to know where, when, and how to find them.

-For example: Place an alarm or sensor on the machines to instantly notify the manager-on-duty when a high score is achieved.
+Place an alarm or sensor on the machines to instantly notify the manager-on-duty when a high score is achieved.

 Responses could include: